Powering off an unresponsive virtual machine on an ESXi host

 4. Press "F" to add new fields, and then "C" to select the LWID (Leader World Id) field.
 Press "Enter" to apply the change

-5. To kill one of the virtual machine processes, Press "K" and copy the LWID from the unresponsive VM you wish to kill.
+5. To kill one of the virtual machine processes, Press "K" and copy the LWID from the unresponsive VM.

 Additional Information